dgcfung/conditional-render-react/README.md

 export default BooleanShort
 ```

-The key piece to is the render method where the conditional `&&` prevents the "even" message when false and rendering the <p> tag when the `ctr` variable is even.
+The key piece to is the render method where the conditional `&&` prevents the "even" message when false and rendering the `<p>` tag when the `ctr` variable is even.

+Let's do a quick refactor.
+Moving the `<p>` tag out of the return statement and invoking a previously defined method.

 ```javascript
 class BooleanShort extends Component {